|

 writers are constantly encouraged.
 Although the discussion sessions that

-follow each reading are intense, probing, and often exhaustive, all criticism
+follow each reading can be intense, probing, and often exhaustive, all

-is required to be constructive.
-Every comment has to address the work
+criticism is required to be constructive.
+Every comment has to address

-being written, not the one you might have preferred.
-All remarks must
+the work being written, not the one you might have preferred.
+All remarks

-address what needs to be clarified in the work.
-With these ground rules
+must address what needs to be clarified in the work.
+With these ground

-in place and respected the comments at the table all help the writer understand
+rules in place and respected, the comments at the table help the writer

 There